Environmental Studies and Sustainability

-"By its very nature, ecological literacy demands expansive, synthetic inquiry rather than narrow specialization – a searching for connections and wholes, rather than isolated parts.
+"By its very nature, ecological literacy demands expansive, synthetic inquiry rather than narrow specialization – a searching for connections and wholes, rather than isolated parts."

-The Environmental Studies Program centers on education in natural systems and processes of the Earth, and on the role of humans who both depend on and influence these systems and processes.
+The Environmental Studies and Sustainability Program centers on education in natural systems and processes of the Earth, and on the role of humans who both depend on and influence these systems and processes.
 The aim is to develop compassionate, informed, and responsible citizens who are prepared to offer constructive solutions to environmental problems, and to help heal relationships between people and nature.

 The Program advances understanding across many disciplines, including the biological, physical, and social sciences and the humanities.
 Students use these insights to illuminate the interrelationships between human and non-human realms, meanwhile learning specific skills in critical thinking, in field and laboratory methods, and in oral and written communication.
 Faculty encourage students to develop a philosophical understanding of, and ethical stance regarding, human-nature interactions and relationships.
-Students develop the ability to apply their knowledge to “real-world” situations to prepare them for further education and meaningful employment.
+Students develop the ability to apply their knowledge to real-world situations to prepare them for further education and meaningful employment.

-Ecological literacy forms an essential part of the foundation of any Environmental Studies Competence – indeed, for all studies at Prescott College.
+Ecological literacy forms an essential part of the foundation of any Environmental Studies and Sustainability Competence – indeed, for all studies at Prescott College.
 It is the understanding of interrelatedness of all life – human and non-human – in multiple contexts: evolution, ecology, and thermodynamics, along with history, politics, and cultural perspectives.
 By its very nature, ecological literacy demands expansive, synthetic inquiry rather than narrow specialization – a searching for connections and wholes, rather than isolated parts.
 Ecology weaves together the earth and life sciences, providing vocabulary for studies of human society and human nature, as well as many of the concepts these studies address (or need to address).

-Program courses offer only one way to develop ecological literacy.
+Program courses offer one way to develop ecological literacy.
 Through activities inside and outside of the classroom, and through direct experience with nature, informed by reading and interaction with others, students advance their literacy throughout their time at the College.

-Environmental Studies Competences
+Environmental Studies and Sustainability Competences

 - Conservation Biology